oegea/adp/README.md

  - **Operation**: Actors participate in operations to achieve their specific goals.
 An operation is a logic flow in which one or more actors are involved.
  - **Remote**: Anything will be considered remote if it is placed on a location different than the APPLICATION SERVICE.
 This would often apply to remote actors, which will normally communicate with local actors through the Internet.
  - **Local**: Anything will be considered local if it is placed on the same location than the APPLICATION SERVICE.
 Local actors will communicate between them over the local network.
+ - **End-user**: The person who will interact with the system, regardless of whether it

 ## Intended Public